Colophon

 - Load time: Sub-second on modern connections

-- Page weight: <50KB average (including CSS)
+- Page weight: <50KB average HTML/CSS, <100KB with procedural textures

-- Caching: Aggressive HTTP caching headers
+- Caching: Aggressive HTTP headers, service worker for repeat visits

 Visitor Counter